airmack/languagepod101-scraper/README.md

 - As with all websites, the site's structure may change in the future and thus, as often happens with scraping scripts, deprecate it.
 It is not really a question of *if* the site's source code will change but rather **when** (so enjoy it while it's still working :grin:).

+- When using a trial account only 10 pdfs are allowed to be downloaded (this is enforced by the website).
+The script will warn when exceeding the limit and will not save any pdfs.

 ## :lock: License

 All of the content presented in the websites belongs to the original creators (Innovative Language) and I have nothing to do with it.